R/S Trainer ID & Starter Manip

 In my case, I am aiming for 7660.
 So I set it to 6660.

-Then, for the Filters section, clear everything out to their default values.
-All IVs should be 0 to 31, and all of the drop downs should say Any, except Nature and Gender.
-Set those to what the starter you received had.
-In my case it’s Relaxed and Male.
+Then, set Shininess back to Any.
+All IVs should also be 0 to 31.
+Set Nature to what the starter you received had.
+In my case it’s Relaxed.

-At this point, hit Generate.
-You will likely get many different results, however, one should be much closer than the rest.
+At this point, hit Submit.
+You will likely get a few different results, however, one should be much closer than the rest.
 In my example, 7662 is only 2 Advances away from my target.
 The next closest would be a whopping 5000 Advances away.

 Despite each advance only being 1/60th of a second, that adds up to about 83 seconds.
 There is no way I could be over 1 minute late.
 So, by process of elimination, 7662 is where I landed.